Herbert Backe: Arrest and suicide

-Backe was retained as Reichsminister of Food and Agriculture in Hitler's will and he remained in this position until 23 May 1945 in the short-lived Flensburg Government led by Grossadmiral Karl Dönitz.
-After the German Instrument of Surrender, Backe was ordered by the allies, together with Dorpmüller, to fly to Eisenhower's headquarters in Reims.
-He was surprised to be arrested; he thought the Americans would need him as an expert to avoid hunger problems.
-Backe prepared himself for an expected conversation with General Dwight D. Eisenhower.
+Backe was retained as Reichsminister of Food and Agriculture in Hitler's will and he remained in that position in the short-lived Flensburg Government led by Grossadmiral Karl Dönitz until 23 May 1945.

+After the German Instrument of Surrender, Backe was ordered by the allies to fly to Eisenhower's headquarters in Reims, along with Julius Dorpmüller, the Reichsminister of Transport.
+Backe thought the Americans would need him as an expert to handle Germany's imminent starvation and had prepared himself for an expected conversation on that subject with General Dwight D. Eisenhower.; he was surprised when he was arrested instead.
 In a letter to his wife on 31 January 1946, he defended Nazism as one of the "greatest ideas of all times", which "found its strongest blow in the National Socialist agricultural policy".

-In allied captivity, Backe was interrogated during the Nuremberg trials of 21 February and 14 March 1947.
-In his prison cell in the Nuremberg war criminals' prison, Backe wrote two treatises: a so-called big report about his life and his work on Nazism, and also on 31 January 1946, a testament outline for his wife Ursula and his four children.
-Because of his fear that he was to be delivered to the Soviet Union, he committed suicide by hanging himself in his prison cell on 6 April 1947.
+In Allied captivity, Backe was interrogated during the Nuremberg trials of 21 February and 14 March 1947.
+In his cell in the Nuremberg war criminals' prison, Backe wrote two treatises: a so-called "big report" about his life and his work on Nazism, and a testament outline for his wife Ursula and his four children, dated 31 January 1946.
+Due to his fear of being extradited to the Soviet Union, Backe committed suicide by hanging himself in his prison cell on 6 or 7 April 1947.